-Tesla have recently announced that Australia will be one of the first countries to receive the much anticipated Powerwall product – at this stage promising to fast track the products’ arrival to the end of this year.
-Aussie businesses – Off-Grid Energy included – have been lining up to be distributors, and a high percentage of registered interest has been from Australia.
-But what does the Powerwall actually mean for those already living off grid, or hoping to?
+Tesla have recently announced that Australia will be one of the first countries to receive the much anticipated Powerwall product.
+At this stage, promising to fast track the products’ arrival to the end of this year.
+Aussie businesses, Off-Grid Energy included, have been lining up to be distributors, and a high percentage of registered interest has been from Australia.

 Tesla’s 7kWh version is designed to be cycled daily – specifically to drag up-to 7kWh of excess solar energy into the nighttime hours to be used by the homes loads.
 The 10kWh unit is intended for backup operation (blackout proofing) instead of for daily cycling purposes.
 But both units have been designed to utilise the home’s existing solar inverter on site (once compatible inverters become more common place that is) in order to deliver usable power to the home, and both units are also currently bottlenecked by a 2kW maximum power output rating.